Features of Mini Program Plug-Ins

-Plugins are functional components that can be added to and directly used in Mini Programs.
+Plug-ins are functional components that can be added to and directly used in Mini Programs.
 Developers can develop plug-ins in the same way as developing Mini Programs and use the plug-ins for other Mini Programs.
-Mini Program developers can also use plugins within Mini Programs, eliminating the need for redevelopment and making it possible to provide users with more diversified services, without having to develop additional plug-ins.
+In addition, developers can use plug-ins within Mini Programs to provide users with more diversified services, without having to develop additional plug-ins.

-Applicable scope: Mini Programs of companies, media, governments, and other organization entities
+Applicable scope: Mini Programs owned by companies, media, governments, and other organization entities

-A developer can select one of selected categories of the Mini Program account as the service category of a plugin.
-The following lists currently available plugin service categories.
-More categories will be on offer over time.
+Developers can select one of selected categories for the current Mini Program account as the service category of the plug-in.
+The following table lists existing available plug-in service categories.
+More categories will be available subsequently.

 |Express delivery and postal services||All secondary categories|